StPaulStylee/react-ui-developer-project/README.md

 * There is no safe guarding that all of our data mapping actually sets a value - no default values or "unavailable" values (See next bullet point)
 * There appears to be a bug when "remove" is clicked but their are multiple selected stocks that have an id of "undefined".
 This would lend itself to the need to ensure unique ids for all selected stocks.
 * Some sort of user feedback when the fetch call is still in process after a stock selection would be required
-* The use of CSS psuedo selectors instead of using logic to style a border in the `SelectedStockItem.tsx`

 ## Available Scripts